-Jan Becker is Dean of Research and Associate Professor of Marketing and Service Management at Kühne Logistics University.
-He studied Business Administration in Kiel and Bayreuth and holds a doctorate in Marketing from the Christian-Albrechts-University at Kiel.
-Before joining the KLU faculty, he gained industry and consulting experience in the telecommunication and media/entertainment sector and taught at the universities of Kiel, Passau, and Rostock.
-At KLU, he teaches several Marketing courses in the bachelor, master, and doctoral programs as well as in the Executive Education.
+Jan Becker is Professor of Marketing and Service Management at Kühne Logistics University in Hamburg.
+He studied Business Administration in Kiel and Bayreuth and holds a doctorate and habilitation in Marketing from the Christian-Albrechts-University at Kiel.
+Before joining KLU in 2011, he taught at the universities of Kiel, Passau, and Rostock.
+His teaching portfolio comprises several Marketing courses in the bachelor, master, and doctoral programs as well as in the Executive Education.

-Becker’s research focuses on Customer Relationship Management, Strategic Marketing, as well as Innovation Research and Service Management.
-His research has been published in prestigious international journals such as Journal of Marketing, International Journal of Research in Marketing, Marketing Letters, and Journal of Business Ethics.
+Prof. Becker’s research focuses on topics such as Customer Relationship Management, Strategic Marketing, as well as Service Management and Electronic Commerce.
+His research has been published in prestigious international journals such as Journal of Marketing, International Journal of Research in Marketing, Journal of Service Research, Marketing Letters, and Journal of Business Ethics.
 He is co-editor of Journal of Media Economics.
 His research has won the 2018 Sheth/Journal of Marketing Award for the long-term contribution to the discipline of marketing, and the 2015 IJRM Best Paper Award.
 Furthermore, he was finalist for the 2011 MSI/H. Paul Root Award as well as for the 2018 VHB Best Paper Award.
 Jan Becker is a regular visiting scholar at the Anderson Graduate School of Management, University of California, Los Angeles (UCLA).

 Abstract: When companies launch new products, they need to understand the impact of publicity and advertising on sales.
 What is their relative effectiveness?
 Do they strengthen each other (have a positive interaction effect) or weaken each other (have a negative interaction effect)?
 Further, does the timing of these activities (before or after launch) affect their impact on sales?
 This paper develops hypotheses regarding the elasticities of pre- and post-launch publicity and advertising on sales.
 The hypotheses are tested on a large-scale empirical data set that tracks sales, publicity, and advertising for 3336 video games across 52 weeks covering the pre- and post-launch phases.
 The results demonstrate that pre-launch publicity is more effective than pre-launch advertising but that the reverse is true post-launch.
 Surprisingly, the analysis reveals a negative interaction effect between pre-launch advertising and publicity, which means that publicity becomes less effective when it is accompanied by higher levels of advertising for the same product.
 Simulations indicate that companies can gain most sales by focusing on publicity pre-launch, and that there is little benefit from increasing publicity and advertising during the same phase, which is consistent with negative (pre-launch) and zero (post-launch) interaction effects.